By Paul Adler

 The only way to make your sessions better for your people?
 Ask them for input.
 Make sure you incorporate a mechanism for feedback via written notes, email, or a simple survey.
 What works for one team may not work for another and this helps you know your team best.
 Often times staff are familiar with the + Δ ? format for feedback, which can be a simple way to collect feedback from the session.

 Want more guidance on creating strong PD session plans?
-See these examples that can inform your practice:
+Examples below can inform your practice:

 Remember that taking the time in advance to plan these sessions will lead to less stress in your leadership life, and more impact on the ground.